Spring Hotel Bequia

 Standing by the pool, the Bridge Bar features a well stocked and roomy bar with music and sports TV as well as a large seating area where you can enjoy light lunch, or even a board game with friends.
 The stage features local music from time to time and resident barman Kong is waiting to serve one of his famous Spring Hotel Rum Punches.
 Be sure not to drive after a couple of those!
 Not just the hub of the hotel, the Bridge Bar has a lively local vibe, and guests and locals alike can enjoy the sea views and the tropical breezes wafting through.

-The Spring Hotel restaurant serves breakfast, lunch at our poolside bar, English style afternoon tea in the drawing room (with a little advance notice) and dinner in the dining room.
+The Spring Hotel restaurant serves breakfast, lunch at the poolside bar, English style afternoon tea in the drawing room (with a little advance notice) and dinner in the dining room.
 Fresh local food is deliciously prepared and it’s claimed to be the best value on Bequia too!

 Even though the nearest beach is less than a mile away, some guests find the hotel environs provide everything they need.
 As well as the bar and restaurant, there is a gym, badminton and shuffleboard courts, a table tennis table, pool table and giant chess board.
 For those who do head for the beach, kayaks, snorkelling gear, beach chairs and towels are available.